3.1.11 Foreign income

 Under this item, you must enter interest on the loan in Norwegian kroner.
 Use the average exchange rate for the income year from Norges bank.
 The loan itself must be entered under item 4.6.2.

-Gains on sale of real property abroad
+Gains from sale of real property abroad

 Yield, payments and other income